sabeehtaqi/projects/leenoah1/README.md

 #### Technical

-Each step should have its own gist
+Each of these steps should its own gist/block -- link to these in your repo's README.md

 1. Plot GeoJSON for clipped GeoJSON -- put it in a gist and link to it from your repo's README.md
 2. Plot GeoJSON on top of a slippy map (zoomable map tiles)